vamise/nft-marketplace/ARCHITECTURE.md

 This state is not currently in use as switching to it requires an iteration over prizes to review all items for claimed-ness and this costs CPU that is too precious during the redemption call OR adding new endpoint that is not guaranteed to be called.
 We will revisit it later to bring it back during a refactoring, for now it is considered a NOOP state.

-AuctionManagers always have PDAs of seed `['nft-marketplace', metaplex_program_id, auction_id]` where metaplex_program_id is the id of the Metaplex contract and `auction_id` is the address of the Auction being passed to the AuctionManager.
+AuctionManagers always have PDAs of seed `['nft-marketplace', metaplex_program_id, auction_id]` where metaplex_program_id is the id of the NFT marketplace contract and `auction_id` is the address of the Auction being passed to the AuctionManager.

 ### AuctionManagerSettings